demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-platform-get-device-groups
 ***
-Gets the operational information of the device groups in the topology(only device groups with accosiated devices will be listed by this command).
+Gets the operational information of the device groups in the topology(only device groups with associated devices will be listed by this command).

 #### Base Command